Geodego/census_income_classification_prev/README.md

 ## CI/CD
 ### CI
-Setup GitHub Actions on the repository.
+- Setup GitHub Actions on the repository.
 We use the pre-made GitHub Actions python-package-conda.yml and adapt it to the version of python used: 3.8.
 This action runs pytest and flake8 on push and requires both to pass without error.
+- Add AWS credentials to the action (secrets need to be made available to the workflow by creating Repository Secret)